 Since the back of the toilet is out of sight, some people overlook cleaning this particular spot.
-But, the truth is that, over the course of time, urine and fecal matter is likely to build up.
+But, the truth is that, over the course of time, urine and fecal matter are likely to build up.
 Hence, if you haven’t cleaned the back of the toilet in a while, you might need to leave the cleaning solution to act for a while until you get to clean the area.

 Next: The Inside of the Bowl

 After allowing the cleaning solution to do its job, you can start to clean the bowl, from top-down.
 As a rule of thumb, you should start with scrubbing under the rim.
 That’s the place where stains and grime hide.
 Afterward, you may continue with scrubbing the bowl and, finally, the hole at the bottom of the toilet.